GameDevTV/MultiplayerPrototypes/Instructions.md

 1. Enable replication of movement.
 2. Notice what happens when we only make change to client.
 3. Explain the behaviour when client stands on the platform.

+## Aside: Faster Build Times

+1. Explain symbols, headers and linkers
+2. How modules are just a DLL system.
+2. Remove by process of elimination.